FuelLabs/sway-libs/libs/queue/README.md

 # Overview

-The Queue library provides an implementation of a queue data structure.
 A Queue is a linear structure which follows the First-In-First-Out (FIFO) principle.
 This means that the elements added first are the ones that get removed first.

 The `Queue<T>` is a structure with a generic type parameter T. The elements in the queue are stored as a `Vec<T>`.
 The data structure is created empty and is growable.